A solid grasp of inventory turnover ratio turns hopeful businesses into proven ones.

 Inventory turnover ratio is a measure that shows how many times a business has sold then replaced their inventory over a set time period.

 Looking at the inventory turnover definition, it’s clear that it’s an important metric.
 It sheds light on how good your business is at selling inventory.
-And on how many days sales in inventory you've got left.
+And on how many inventory days you've got left.

 What Is Stock to Sales Ratio?